SalonInteractive/interview-exercise/README.md

 ---

 The SalonInterview exercise will be implementing a ORM in Ruby and and integrating it with Rails.
-You will basically be mimicing the CRUD functinality of ActiveRecord.
+You will basically be mimicing the CRUD functionality of ActiveRecord.

-This Exercise is expected to take around 4 hours
+This exercise is expected to take around 4 hours.

-If you have any questions about the exercise or any questions during the exercise, please reach out to your interviewer
+If you have any questions about the exercise, please don't hesitate to reach out to your interviewer.

 ---